-Resolution #3084 in the 2016 Book of Discipline, originally adopted in 1996, calls on local churches to "develop and implement an ongoing education plan for the entire congregation and its leaders on the reality of child abuse, risk factors leading to child abuse, and strategies for prevention."
+Resolution #3084 in the 2016 Book of Resolutions, originally adopted in 1996, calls on local churches to "develop and implement an ongoing education plan for the entire congregation and its leaders on the reality of child abuse, risk factors leading to child abuse, and strategies for prevention."

 In North Alabama, this plan is part of Safe Sanctuaries, which helps local churches, districts, and annual conference organizations develop and implement policies and procedures for child protection.
 Whether you're developing a policy for the first time or updating an existing policy, we're here to help you do your part to ensure your church or organization is prepared to confront the realities of abuse and take steps to protect those within your care.